dariobrunelli/credit_card_fraud_detection/README.md

 ### 3. Deployment Strategy

-- **Real-time Querying**: Design a deployment strategy with the aim of querying the trained model in real-time (see below for the suggested deployment strategy).
+- **Real-time Querying**: Design a deployment strategy with the aim of querying the trained model in real-time.

 ## Repository Contents